Behind the heroic revolt against the Greeks, our sources are clear, it is Jewish women who provided the inspiration for this sensational victory.

 As the candle of Jewish independence faded to a flicker, it was women who were in the eye of the storm, at the heart of a ‘me-too movement’ 2200 years ago that brought the greatest mysogenest empire to its knees.

-Open up the laws of Chanukah and you will find a curious custom for women to rest when the candles are lit.
-The reason given is to recall their role in the chanukah miracle with special praise reserved for Yehudit, the daughter of Yochanan the High Priest, who is credited with cutting off the Greek governor’s head kick-starting the war.
+Open up the laws of Hanukkah and you will find a curious custom for women to rest when the candles are lit.
+The reason given is to recall their role in the Hanukkah miracle with special praise reserved for Yehudit, the daughter of Yochanan the High Priest, who is credited with cutting off the Greek governor’s head kick-starting the war.
 There are lots of questions to ask, and thankfully we have a set of midrashim (Jewish sources) to help put the pieces together.

 Yehudit, daughter of the High Priest was engaged to be married to the son of the nasi -(president) the highest lay office in the nation.
 It was possible to keep some weddings quiet but this was not one of them.
 Imagine telling Hello magazine not to report on a royal wedding and you start to understand the predicament.
 The Greek edict regarding Jewish brides was in full effect, but life didn’t stand still.
 Yehudit was on her way to the Greek governor, accompanied by her wedding party, before her marriage could take place, when she stopped the ‘procession’ stepped down from her carriage and tore open her dress.

 As her shocked brothers called for her to be punished for such an act of immodesty, Yehudit stepped forward calling out her brothers hypocrisy.
 “You want to punish me for showing some flesh, yet as you speak you are escorting me to be raped!
 When will you see that it is time to fight back?”